 There is an obligation when you live in a democracy to diversify the types of trade you'll be involved in, diversify your markets, your production, your internal-external balance, develop your internal markets so you're not dependent on exports.
 But in order to do all of that you need an industrial policy.
 Funny thing, for 2500 years, all great civilisations have had industry policies, trade policies, regulations.
 Athens had one.
 Rome had one.
 Remember that's what Hannibal was mad about: the industry policy.
 No sophisticated civilisation in the history of the world has existed without an industry policy.
 Only in the last 20 years have we discovered this astonishing thing; that an invisible hand is going to reach out of the sky and remove the necessity of an industry policy.

-Education and democracy The crisis that we're in is very real.
+The crisis that we're in is very real.
 The technocratic corporate community is responding to this crisis with some very interesting solutions - slip into commodities, concentrate on speculation, work on mergers, as in the 1930s.
 Go back and look at what they said in the 1930s: cut red tape and cut taxes, those were their two main policies during the Great Depression.
 Now, in all of that, there's nothing positive, there's nothing creative, there's nothing new, there's no policies, there's a total lack of imagination, there's mediocrity, and, of course, there is an attempt to ignore the fact that when you cut taxes you do automatically cut public policy.

 They say governments can no longer act because everything's inevitable.
 They say that it's no longer possible to have governments like the government that you had here with Don Dunstan - Bob Ellis called it, I think, "a wistful Athenian administration".
 It's no longer possible to have governments that actually have ideas and do things; a government like Gough Whitlam's, which I understand marked the way the society would move for two decades.
 They can't exist anymore because everything is inevitable.
 You can't come to power and think about what you're going to do.
 You have to come to power and administrate the details.
 Governments of ideas are finished.
 What matters is efficiency.